MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 # Background
 This repository was created as part of the Digital Humanities unit within Masters of Research at Macquarie University.
-It is a proof of concept (POC) that attempts to use digital tools and techniques for analysing qualitative data.
-Moreover, attempts have been made to automate testing via continuous integration.
+It is a proof of concept (PoC) that attempts to use digital tools and techniques for improving the efficiency of analysing qualitative data.
+Attempts have been made to automate testing via continuous integration.

 This PoC is a lightweight and easy-to-use tool for analysing qualitative data in R. This repository provides instructions and an installation script for running this tool in R. This tool can be used for any textual data, such as: interview transcripts, fieldwork notes, and primary documents.